CloudOpsPioneer/github-runners-on-aws/runner-eks/README.md

 ### Kube Service Account
 - A service account is required and passed to the pod in order to authenticate with AWS and mount the AWS secrets with the pod.
 - It is annotated with an IAM role that has access to the AWS secret manager.
-Read about IRSA (here)[https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html].
+Read about IRSA here -> https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html.